 Start-up Business Development Support (ITC-Funded Green House Project)

-Supported by the International Trade Centre (ITC), the project constructed green houses and supported young farmers in horticulture supply/value chains to high end markets (hotels, restaurants and resorts).
+Supported by the International Trade Centre (ITC), the project constructed green houses and supported young farmers in horticulture supply/value chains to high end markets (hotels, restaurants, and resorts).
 Through training and production, the youth were exposed to agricultural and irrigation system technologies as well as marketing opportunities.
-To date, 15 greenhouses have been installed in Dodoma (7), Rufiji (7) and Morogoro (1) and 14 youth have been trained.
-The Morogoro green house is being used as a research and demonstration facility.
+To date, 15 greenhouses have been installed in Dodoma (7), Rufiji (7), and Morogoro (1) ,and 14 youth have been trained.
+The Morogoro greenhouse is also being used as a research and demonstration facility.
 The program was completed in July 2018.
 Because of its success, SUGECO hopes to attract funding for a second phase.

 The Nutrition Awareness & Cash Crops Value Chain Project (NACC)

-This is a collaborative initiative, between SUGECO, Farm Africa and Big Lottery Fund, aiming to address issues facing smallholder farmers (SHFs) in the Gairo and Kilosa districts of Morogoro.
-The target groups were : small holder farmers, extension workers, village leaders, farmers, nutrition officers, pregnant and lactacting women, food vendors, food processors, market agents and road side sellers.
-4000 participants were trained directly along with 20,000 indirectly. picture
+This is a collaborative initiative between SUGECO, Farm Africa, and Big Lottery Fund, aiming to address issues facing smallholder farmers (SHFs) in the Gairo and Kilosa districts of Morogoro.
+The target groups were small holder farmers, extension workers, village leaders, farmers, nutrition officers, pregnant and lactating women, food vendors, food processors, market agents and road side sellers.
+4000 participants were trained directly along with another 20,000 trained indirectly.

 Jiajiri Business Dialogue

 Jiajiri is a platform that allows graduates engaged in agriculture to share their knowledge, best practice, experiences, and challenges.
 The dialogue aims to inspires the younger membership to improve their agricultural skills and engage in the development of agribusiness enterprises.
 Also included is the opportunity to participate in the annual Inter University Jiajiri Business Dialogue which brings together students from various colleges and University for a day-long forum.